 The device uses a fixed-frequency, peak current-mode control.
 The output voltage is compared through external resistors on the FB pin to an internal voltage reference by an error amplifier.
-An internal oscillator initiates the turnon of the high-side power switch.
+An internal oscillator initiates the turn-on of the high-side power switch.
 The error amplifier output is compared to the current of the high-side power switch.
 When the power-switch current reaches the error amplifier output voltage level, the high-side power switch is turned off and the low-side power switch is turned on.
 The error amplifier output voltage increases and decreases as the output current increases and decreases.
-The device implements a current-limit by clamping the error amplifier voltage to a maximum level and also implements a minimum clamp for improved transient-response performance.
+The device implements a current limit by clamping the error amplifier voltage to a maximum level.
+The device also implements a minimum clamp for improved transient-response performance.

-7.3.2 Pulse Skip Mode
+7.3.2 Force Continuous Conduction Mode (FCCM)